geko1981/FakeItEasy/Bootstrapper.md

 ----
 1. The Bootstrapper was introduced in FakeItEasy 1.18.0.
 If you have need of its functionality and are using an older version of FakeItEasy, [upgrade now](https://nuget.org/packages/FakeItEasy/).
+2. Before FakeItEasy 1.19.0, the default startup behavior was to scan all assemblies in the current working directory.